gscrow/dressipi-com/privacy.markdown

 We use your data if we think it’s necessary for security purposes or to investigate possible fraud or other violations of our User Agreement or this Privacy Policy and/or attempts to harm our Members or Visitors.

-## What is Our Legal Basis for Processing Data?
+## What Is Our Legal Basis For Processing Data?

 Under data protection law, we can only use your personal data if we have a lawful basis for doing so, e.g.:

 - where you have given consent
 - to comply with our legal and regulatory obligations
 - for the performance of a contract with you or to take steps at your request before entering into a contract; or
 - for our legitimate interests or those of a third party.

 A legitimate interest is when we have a business or commercial reason to use your personal data, so long as this is not overridden by your own rights and interests.
 We will carry out an assessment when relying on legitimate interests, to balance our interests against your own.
 You can obtain details of this assessment by contacting us (see ‘**_How to contact us_**’ below).

 We collect, use and share the data that we have in the ways described above:
 In respect of the Services:

 - as necessary to fulfil our Dressipi [Terms of Service](https://dressipi.com/terms-and-conditions/).